State-dependent Delay Differential Equations on $H^1$: Conclusion

 \section{Conclusion}

-We have developed a solution theory for state-dependent delay equations (and in passing) for a certain class of functional differential equation that require Lipschitz continuity assumptions only.
-The advantage of the developed theory is that it does work for the classical case as well as for the state-dependent delay case \emph{simultaneously}.
+We have developed a solution theory for state-dependent delay equations (and in passing) for a certain class of functional differential equations that require Lipschitz continuity assumptions only.
 The assumptions are easily verified in practice and do not involve potentially complicated computations and analysis of certain derivatives.
-The underlying Hilbert space structure permits localisation techniques using the projection theorem so that many equations can be first dealt with on the whole domain.
-The local (or global) solution theory is then consequence of a permanence principle using the equation in question.
-The concept of a solution manifold is not needed to consider the problem in the first place.
-Being an element of the solution manifold for the initial value is a mere requirement for regular solutions.
+The underlying Hilbert space structure permits localisation techniques using the projection theorem so that many equations can be dealt with on the whole domain.
+The concept of a solution manifold is not needed for existence and uniqueness of solutions to differential equations with state-dependent delay.
+Being an element of the solution manifold for the initial value is a mere requirement for {continuously differentiable} solutions.
 Solutions starting off of the solution manifold will eventually end up on the solution manifold if the solution exists for a long enough time.
-Other approaches not using the solution manifold are based on compactness results, Schauder's fixed point theorem and a retraction technique.
-The present approach works for a larger class of equations and initial pre-histories, provides uniqueness and existence results at the same time and its application is technically not as demanding and more widely possible as previously known rationales.
+Other approaches not using the solution manifold are based on compactness results, Schauder's fixed point theorem and a retraction technique. {Compactness results or Schauder's fixed point theorem are not required in the present approach.
+Moreover, by Kirszbraun's Theorem, see \cite{K34}, a retraction approach seems to be more widely applicable in the Hilbert space framework developed in this manuscript.}